JacksonBurns/fastprop/paper/paper.md

 The over-reliance on this category of approaches may be due to priorities; domain experts seek interpretability in their work, especially given that the inputs are physically meaningful descriptors, and linear methods lend themselves well to this approach.
 Practice may also have been a limitation, since historically training and deploying neural networks required more computer science expertise than linear methods.

-All of this is not to say that DL has _never_ been applied to QSPR.
+All of this is not to say that Deep Learning (DL) has _never_ been applied to QSPR.
 Applications of DL to QSPR, i.e. DeepQSPR, were attempted throughout this time period but focused on the use of molecular fingerprints rather than descriptors.
 This may be at least partially attributed to knowledge overlap between deep learning experts and this sub-class of descriptors.
-Molecular fingerprints are bit vectors which encode the presence or absence of human-chosen sub-structures in an analogous manner to the "bag of words" featurization strategy common to natural language processing.
+Molecular fingerprints are bit vectors which encode the presence or absence of sub-structures in an analogous manner to the "bag of words" featurization strategy common to natural language processing.
 Experts have bridged this gap to open this subdomain and proved its effectiveness.
 In Ma and coauthors' review of DL for QSPR [@ma_deep_qsar], for example, it is claimed that DL with fingerprint descriptors is more effective than with molecular-level descriptors.
 They also demonstrate that DL outperforms or at least matches classical machine learning methods across a number of ADME-related datasets.